JohnTelford/mkdocs-2/docs/company.md

----

 # Company

-> I am the sole proprietor of *JohnTelford.com LLC  technology consulting company, working with client  development projects for more that 30 years.

 ---

+!!!
+Note
+     I am the sole proprietor of *JohnTelford.com LLC* technology consulting company, working with client  development projects for more that 30 years.

 ---